dmesquita/dvc_pipelines_and_experiments_tutorial/README.md

 as a starting point and takes you on **how to build maintainable Machine Learning pipelines using DVC**.

+If you have some time you can check the full article [here](https://towardsdatascience.com/the-ultimate-guide-to-building-maintainable-machiane-learning-pipelines-using-dvc-a976907b2a1b) (it has more in depth explanations than this readme :wink:)

 The principles are:
 - **Write a python script** for each pipeline step
 - **Save the parameters** each script uses in a `yaml` file